Other ADB Members

 |04 - Equity support info_outline||SEK5,000,000,000||USD508,370,317||

-June 30, The Government will participate in the recapitalization of SAS AB with an amount of no more than SEK5 billion.
-The government supports the submitted plan for a recapitalisation of the company and the measures necessary to implement the plan.
-August 17, The measure to recaptalize SAS was approved by the European Commission.
+30 June 2020, The Government will participate in the recapitalization of SAS AB with an amount of no more than SEK5 billion.
+The government supports the submitted plan for a recapitalization of the company and the measures necessary to implement the plan.
+On 17 August 2020, The measure to recaptalize SAS was approved by the European Commission.

-(i) SEK3 billion compensation to municipalities and regions for extraordinary measures and extra costs in health and medical care (raised on 2 April from initial SEK2 billion); (ii) April 2, SEK20 billion additional grants to municipalities and regions in 2020, up from SEK5 billion previously planned, of which SEK12.5 billion will be permanent; (iii) May 7: (a) Extended reimbursement for the first day of sickness (SEK3.2 billion), (b) continued suspension of medical certificate requirement (SEK1.1 billion), (c) central government responsibility for sick pay costs extended and adjusted (SEK9 billion), and (d) financial support to sick self-employed (SEK250 million); (iv) May 11, New measures to strengthen health elderly care (SEK5 billion); (v) June 4, The government is pledging an additional SEK5.9 billion for additional virus testing; (vi) June 26, SEK82 million is paid out to municipalities, regions, and the country administrative board in Stockholm for the supervision of temporary infection control measures at serving places.
-The Act on Temporary Infection Protection Measures at Serving Places comes into force on July 1.
+(i) SEK3 billion compensation to municipalities and regions for extraordinary measures and extra costs in health and medical care (raised on 2 April from initial SEK2 billion); (ii) 2 April 2020, SEK20 billion additional grants to municipalities and regions in 2020, up from SEK5 billion previously planned, of which SEK12.5 billion will be permanent; (iii) 7 May 2020: (a) Extended reimbursement for the first day of sickness (SEK3.2 billion), (b) continued suspension of medical certificate requirement (SEK1.1 billion), (c) central government responsibility for sick pay costs extended and adjusted (SEK9 billion), and (d) financial support to sick self-employed (SEK250 million); (iv) 11 May 2020, New measures to strengthen health elderly care (SEK5 billion); (v) 4 June 2020, The government is pledging an additional SEK5.9 billion for additional virus testing; (vi) 26 June 2020, SEK82 million is paid out to municipalities, regions, and the country administrative board in Stockholm for the supervision of temporary infection control measures at serving places.
+The Act on Temporary Infection Protection Measures at Serving Places comes into force on July 1; (vii) 4 September 2020, SEK30 million is set aside to support the municipalities' work to strengthen medical care.

 |06 - Budget reallocation info_outline|